Sreevenmathi1436/YummShare/README.md

 Features

  -Secure User Authentication (JWT + bcrypt)

  -Register, Login, and Logout functionality

  -Add, Edit, Delete your own recipes

  -View all recipes from all users

  -Search recipes by name

  -Profile page to view your username and email

  -Add recipe image via URL only

  -Back button & Shareable recipe detail links

 Security Implementation

--Passwords are hashed using bcrypt before saving to the database.
+ - Passwords are hashed using bcrypt before saving to the database.

--JWT token is created on login and stored in localStorage.
+ - JWT token is created on login and stored in localStorage.

--Protected routes are accessed only with valid JWT.
+ - Protected routes are accessed only with valid JWT.

--User can only modify their own recipes.
+ - User can only modify their own recipes.